slidevjs/slidev/slides.md

 ------

-# Ref Auto Unwrapping
+# Ref Auto Unwrapping <MarkerCore />

 Get rid of `.value` for most of the time.

 <div class="grid grid-cols-2 gap-x-4">

-- `watch` accept ref for the watch target, and returns the unwrapped value in the callback
+- `watch` accepts ref as the watch target, and returns the unwrapped value in the callback

 ```ts
 const counter = ref(0)